kswope/book-learnin/README.md

 14. Avoid defining associations automatically in factory_girl definitions.
 Set them test by test, as needed.
 You’ll wind up with more manageable test data.

+15. Use partial doubles when you want to ensure most of your real object behavior.
+Use full doubles when the behavior of the stubbed object doesn't matter - only its public interface does.

 -------